videojs/video.js/docs/guides/text-tracks.md

 One of the track types supported by Video.js:

-* `"subtitles"` (default): Translations of the dialogue in the video for when audio is available but not understood.
+* `"subtitles"` (default): Translations of the dialog in the video for when audio is available but not understood.
 Subtitles are shown over the video.
-* `"captions"`: Transcription of the dialogue, sound effects, musical cues, and other audio information for viewer who are deaf/hard of hearing, or the video is muted.
+* `"captions"`: Transcription of the dialog, sound effects, musical cues, and other audio information for viewer who are deaf/hard of hearing, or the video is muted.
 Captions are also shown over the video.
 * `"chapters"`: Chapter titles that are used to create navigation within the video.
 Typically, these are in the form of a list of chapters that the viewer can use to navigate the video.
 * `"descriptions"`: Text descriptions of the action in the content for when the video portion isn't available or because the viewer is blind or not using a screen.
 Descriptions are read by a screen reader or turned into a separate audio track.
 * `"metadata"`: Tracks that have data meant for JavaScript to parse and do something with.
 These aren't shown to the user.